 If you have been having issues with your air conditioning system, then your main options are to repair or replace it.
 For the most part, if the unit is new, then it is cheaper and faster to fix it.
 For an older system, however, repairs may be less economical.
 You might find that you are better off investing in an air conditioner replacement.
-This is particularly true if you have an air conditioner that uses R-22 refrigerant since this product is being phased out.
-As of 2020, it will be illegal to make or import it into the United States.
-Air conditioning systems that use R-22 can still use it until the end of 2019.
-However, if you are already having trouble with your HVAC unit, then it makes sense to use that as an opportunity to address the R-22 problem at the same time.
+This is particularly true if you have an air conditioner that uses R-22 refrigerant since this product is phased out.
+Currently, it is illegal to make or import it into the United States.
+Homeowners that have R22 air conditioning systems can still use their units.
+However, recharging the unit if it has a coolant leak will come with a high price tag.
+For those who already are having trouble with their HVAC unit, then it makes sense to use that as an opportunity to address the R-22 problem at the same time.

-R22 Replacement: Why R-22 is Being Banned From Use
+R22 Replacement: Why R-22 Was Banned From Use

-It may be helpful to understand why R-22 is being phased out.
+It may be helpful to understand why R-22 was phased out.
 The refrigerant contains HCFCs.
-These are ‘greenhouse gases that work very well as refrigerants.
-However, if they are released into the environment, then they can do a lot of damage to the ozone layer.
+These are ‘greenhouse gases’ that work very well as refrigerants.
+However, if they are released into the environment, then they damage the ozone layer.
 The environment has already suffered a lot of damage, and governments have come together to agree on ways to make sure that we limit the damage that modern lifestyles have on the environment.
 Cutting down on the use of HCFCs and other ozone-depleting substances is one action that many governments agreed upon.
 New HCFC-free refrigerants are available, and R-22 and other dangerous substances are now banned.
-The final phase of the R22 ban will be on January 1, 2020.
+The final phase of the R22 ban was on January 1, 2020.

 What The R-22 Ban Means For New Jersey Homeowners

-The ban means that if you have an HVAC system that relies on R-22, you will find yourself unable to buy the product to refill or service your unit in the future.
+The ban means that if you have an HVAC system that relies on R-22, it will directly affect you.
 If there is a refrigerant leak, then you will not be able to top off the refrigerant after fixing the leak.
-Until the end of the phaseout, you will need to pay a significant premium to buy R-22 due to dwindling supplies.
+Because we have reached the end of the phaseout, you will need to pay a significant premium to buy R-22 due to dwindling supplies.

 The financial consequences alone should be a good motivator that will encourage people to get new air conditioning units.
 Those who cling on to their old units will pay astronomical costs for r22 refrigerant prices should their system leak.
-However, most companies that manufacture R-22 have already stopped making any more because of the impending ban.
-They are just looking to sell out of their remaining stock and focus on the other refrigerants that are legal.
+However, most companies that manufactured R-22 stopped making any more before the impending ban.
+They were just looking to sell out of their remaining stock and focus on the other refrigerants that are legal.
 The good news is that if you do replace your existing HVAC unit, there are some very eco-friendly options out there.

 R-410A and The Other Alternatives To R-22